 Over the past decade, the world of e-commerce business has completely transformed consumer purchasing behaviors.
 Practically everything you once had to procure in-person can now be purchased from the convenience of your couch through a series of clicks, taps, and confirmation emails.

 In fact, 1.79 billion people worldwide made a purchase online in 2018, with that number expected to grow to 2.14 billion by 2021.
 The moral of the story: your customers are shopping online with money that’s burning a hole in their pocket.

-Whenever a credit card user disputes a charge they find in their credit card history, one of the provider’s first steps is to demand that the retailer returns the value of the charge.
+Whenever a user dispute a credit card charge they find in their credit card history, one of the provider’s first steps is to demand that the retailer returns the value of the charge – this means chargebacks.
 They protect consumers from fraudulent charges, but they can also be extremely costly to the merchant.

 All chargebacks are frustrating, but it’s even worse when they happen because of fraud.
 Then, you not only lose the transaction but the merchandise as well.
 This alone is enough reason to make sure you stop fraud before you send out any products.
 Here are some of the chargeback prevention ways that you can armor your online store against fraudulent purchases: